IgorTavcar/TransactionSuddenlyRemoved/Readme.md

 6. SKPaymentQueue eventually sends one or two download updates (active state).

 7. !!
-SKPaymentQueue invokes paymentQueue(queue: SKPaymentQueue, removedTransactions transactions: [SKPaymentTransaction])` message at the observer.
+SKPaymentQueue invokes method paymentQueue(queue: SKPaymentQueue, removedTransactions transactions: [SKPaymentTransaction])` at the observer.

 8. !!
-Downloading is now terminated (no more events).
+No more events, downloading is terminated.

 ## Known Workarounds